How to Communicate When You’re Busy

 You clearly aren’t twiddling your thumbs waiting for work to come in.
 You’re showing that you’re on top of your priorities and what’s on your plate.

 Think of the opposite effect.
 If you “say yes to everything and everyone,” you’ll work yourself ragged, becoming stressed and burnt out.
-As a result, you’ll be unable to show up clearly – with presence – and won’t have the same impact on projects.
+As a result, you’ll be unable to show up clearly – with executive presence – and won’t have the same impact on projects.
 (If you want more tips on how show up with impact at work, use some of these presence behaviors.)

 Slow down: quick work doesn’t mean quality work.